Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - `info` It shows that the source has now been set to tesla
 - `input` to list the websites that were input
 - `run` This gives all the domains and their ip addresses for the website
-- `
+- `show hosts` will give a summary table of all the info gathered

 - Generating a report using **reporting/html**
-- `marketplace install reporting/html` - Not that you should be in the default directory of recon-ng which you can get to by typing `back` first.
+- `marketplace install reporting/html` - Note that you should be in the default directory of recon-ng which you can get to by typing `back` first.
 - `marketplace search reporting/html` to check if this has been installed
 - `modules load reporting/html` to load and `info` to look at the details.
 Note that you must set the creator and attacker
 - `options set CREATOR attacker`